tejaswigowda/strata-editor/docs/packages/3dom/README.md

 # @strata-editor/3dom

-**jQuery for 3D.** Address and edit *any* three.js scene with CSS-like selectors, deterministic auto-labelling, and undoable ops — in one line:
+**jQuery for 3D.** Address and edit *any* three.js scene with CSS-like selectors, deterministic auto-labelling, and undoable ops.
+All in one line:

 ```js
 $S('.wheel').recolor('#111').scale(1.2);